Analysis | What China’s Lunar New Year Treks Mean for Covid Surge: QuickTake

 3. How will this impact Covid spread in China?

 Xu Chengguang, the vice transport minister, put it bluntly: this will be a New Year’s travel rush fraught with uncertainty, complexity and challenges.
 China’s abrupt ditching of strict Covid controls in December fueled a surge of infections in major cities, prompting people to stay home as they fell ill or feared becoming infected.
 Almost 60,000 people died from Covid-related causes between Dec.
 8 and Jan.
-12, according to the National Health Commission.
+12, and more than 12,000 between Jan.
+13-19, according to health officials.
 While that’s an exponential jump from the previous official tally, experts estimate the true figure is likely in the hundreds of thousands.
-As many as 248 million people, or nearly 18% of the population, likely contracted the virus in the first 20 days of December, Bloomberg News has reported.
+China’s chief epidemiologist, Wu Zunyou, suggested on Jan.
+21 that more than 1.1 billion people had been infected since virus controls were abruptly dismantled late last year.
 The frenetic travel will give the highly contagious omicron variant another boost across the vast country of 1.4 billion.
 Rural China is bracing for a tsunami of infections at its understaffed and under-resourced hospitals and clinics.
 Many are already struggling with a sudden spike in febrile patients and pneumonia cases among the elderly.

 4. What is the government doing?